!!!EXCITING NEWS!!!In April 2018, our preschool program was awarded the Ohio Department of Educations Step Up to Quality highest rating ~ 5 STARS!

-If you are interested in your child being a peer model and they will be 3 by August 15th, please click the link below to put your child on the wait list.
+If you are interested in your child being a peer model and they will be 3 at some point during the 2018-19 school year, please click the link below to put your child on the wait list.
 You can also call Kathie Burkman at 740-833-1126.

 Currently, the Delaware City Schools Preschool Program has a total of 10 classrooms, 8 of which are half-day programs as well as 2 full day programs.
 The students attend class Monday through Thursday.
 Our half-day programs have both a morning and afternoon session that lasts for 2.5 hours a day.
 Transportation is made available for all preschool students.

 $175.00 per month or a total of $1,575.00 a year.

 For the 2018-19 school year, Delaware City Schools Preschool Program offers a continuum of services to our students and families.
 We offer a general education preschool classroom, 9 special needs preschool classrooms, itinerant services, and a Friday group/Therapy session.
 The staff work with parents to offer the services that best fits the individual student needs.
 Our preschool program incorporates typically developing children as peer models.
 We are a licensed program that follows the Ohio Early Learning Standards outlined by the Ohio Department of Education.

 Because schools are held accountable for child find, this program has been developed to support preschool students that have been identified with disabilities.
 Specifically, our program provides special needs students with the necessary special education services needed to meet their individual delays outline in their IEP.
 What makes our program so effective is that special needs students are given the opportunity to learn alongside peer models that serve as role models and provide positive interactions.
 Since DCS offers a continuum of services, students’ individual needs can be met in a variety of ways and in many different settings.